HisenZhang/WRPI-auto/doc/manual/user.md

 ## <a name='UserInterface'></a>User Interface

 User control is all accomplished in Text User Interface, also known as TUI.

-### <a name='TUI'></a>TUI

-TUI stands for Text User Interface.
 TUI has two core functions:

 - Display important information, such as
   - Media queue